Justin Hayward: Hiatus and Blue Jays / solo work

 In June 2003, he gave several performances at the Rock and Roll Hall of Fame.
 Later that year, he sang along with other rock singers on another orchestral album, consisting of Moody Blues songs with the Frankfurt Rock Orchestra, titled Justin Hayward and Friends Perform the Hits of the Moody Blues (alternatively called Justin Hayward and Friends Sing the Moody Blues Classic Hits).
 Hayward was later involved in a legal dispute, since resolved, arguing he was not paid for his participation on the album.

 In April 2006, Hayward took part in the stage tour of Jeff Wayne's Musical Version of The War of the Worlds, reprising his role in autumn 2007 in Australia and in the UK in December 2007.
 He did so again in the UK in June 2009 and appeared on the tour in November and December 2010.

-The Moody Blues, with Hayward, Lodge and original drummer Graeme Edge, continue to tour extensively, and in a BBC World Service interview, Hayward and Lodge made it clear they have no plans to stop working, regarding it as "a privilege" to still be working in the music industry.
+The Moody Blues, with Hayward, Lodge and original drummer Graeme Edge, continued to tour extensively, and in a BBC World Service interview, Hayward and Lodge made it clear they had no plans to stop working, regarding it as "a privilege" to still be working in the music industry.
 In an interview in 2005, Edge said if he remained in good health, he could go on for 10 more years.

 In 2011, Hayward contributed to the Moody Blues bluegrass tribute album Moody Bluegrass TWO...Much Love along with Moody Blues bandmates Lodge, Edge, Thomas and Pinder.
 Hayward sang lead vocal on his song "It's Cold Outside Of Your Heart".
-Many other Hayward compositions are featured on this album as well as 2004's Moody Bluegrass: A Nashville Tribute to the Moody Blues.
+Many other Hayward songs are featured on this album as well as 2004's Moody Bluegrass: A Nashville Tribute to the Moody Blues.

 On 10 December 2011, Hayward, along with Ian Anderson from Jethro Tull and Bruce Dickinson from Iron Maiden, played a concert together at Canterbury Cathedral.